This new deep fake video is both advertising and a piece of art

 Wearing, whose work can be found at The Museum of Modern Art in New York, the Tate Gallery in London, and L.A.’s Hammer Museum, is known for being a part of her own creations, using lip-syncing, masks, and more.
 The Cincinnati Art Museum describes her current exhibition, a series of video installations and photography, as charting new territory in Wearing’s “identity, self-revelation and contemporary media culture, exploring tensions between public and private life, the drive to tell our own secrets and know the secrets of others, and the blurry line between documentation and a constructed point of view.”

-The idea for the deep fake ad, in which a series of strangers appear on screen with Wearing’s face, came out of a conversation with Cincinnati Art Museum curator Nathaniel Stein about how they might market the exhibition.
-Wearing says she came up the idea of creating an ad of herself, which led her to researching the best in recent advertising.
+The idea for the deep fake ad, in which a series of strangers appear on screen with Wearing’s face, came out of a conversation with Cincinnati Art Museum curator Nathaniel Stein about how the museum might market the exhibition.
+Wearing says that inspired her to create a piece of work that was an ad of herself, which led her to researching the best in recent advertising.
 Then she saw Nike’s “Nothing Beats A Londoner.”

 “I loved it because it felt very in the moment, and it felt like a short film as well as an ad,” says Wearing.
 “So I looked up who made it, and it was Wieden+Kennedy.
 And it turns out they’re located just a few streets away from where I live.
 I contacted them, and we had a meeting straight away.”